RGambarini/Journal/_posts/2023-02-18-Journey to the Center of Infinity.md

 toc:
   - name: It is way bigger than you think
   - name: The Intuitionists against the Formalists
+  - name: Infinity in a physical world
+  - name: Yeah, we are not there yet

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.